Monetization

 The model works by separating structural cost, plan economics, value factors and profit logic.

-Fixed cost per call (Ce)
+Fixed cost per call (FCC)

 Additional value factors